 - School Meetings with our Schools Brokerage Consultant or Programme Manager to discuss your needs and ambitions

-- Ideas and Proposals: Cultural Partners are invited to respond to your brief with existing or bespoke project ideas.
+- Ideas and Proposals: Cultural Partners respond to your brief with existing or bespoke project ideas.

-- Commission: Schools receive proposals for projects linked to your need all in one go.
-Schools receive up to £600 in funding from us and support to commission the right project, without a million emails!
+- Commission: Schools receive up to £250 in funding from us and support to commission the right project, without a million emails!

 - Planning: Creative Schools connects schools and partners to plan the project(s).

 - Delivery: The project and/or intervention is delivered

 - Evaluation: Creative Schools supports organisations and schools to evaluate impact.
 Key data feeds into Creative Schools evaluation, an impact report for school leaders, and can help you achieve Artsmark.

 What We Offer Schools

 - Innovative Solutions – Innovative ideas for tackling the challenges on your School Development Plan

 - The Right Projects – Creative Schools helps you access the projects or interventions that best meet your needs, with a tailored menu of options from our leading cultural partners

-- Generous Match Funding (up to £600 per school) to commission projects through our network of partners
+- Match Funding (up to £250 per school) to commission projects through our network of partners

 - Pool Resources and deliver projects across a cluster of schools or Academy Trust to strengthen collaboration

 - Keeping things Simple – We gather all the info about costings and logistics in one go, saving teachers time and workload!

-- FREE CPD for teachers –Free after-school training every term with expert insights into the trends and focus in cultural education
+- FREE CPD for teachers –Free online training opportunities and teach meets every term with expert insights into the trends and focus in cultural education and practical skills you can take back to your school

 - A network of cultural education leaders in east London and beyond and the chance to make lasting connections.